blog

 It’s almost weird for the band when you think about it.
 It’s almost kind of gross like it’s such a pure thing that I came up with, and now I have to deal with lawyers and money about it.
 Do music because you love it.
 I know that sounds generic.
 Do art because you love it.
 Because you can’t not do it.
 Because it’s what you’re supposed to do.
 And enjoy the taste of crow.

-Todd Ögren-Brooks of the Rival Sons sings on stage
+Todd Ögren-Brooks of the Rival Sons performs on stage

 Scott Holiday: We toured with Black Sabbath for 13 months, and we often shared the same hotels as them.
 I remember I could hear like two doors down from me.
 It sounded like somebody was listening to the Osbourne TV show too loud on the T.V.
 Sharon and Ozzy were in there, and the kids had dropped by too.
 He was going, “Sharon, turn down the T.V.”
 And she’s going, “Ozzy, no!”
 You can just hear them doing it, like holy shit.
 They’re right there!
 I just looked outside the door and thought, “Oh, my God!
 This is unbelievable.
 I can’t believe we’re doing this.
 This tour is going to be great.”